mfix22/librarify/README.md

 #####Config
 All config options can be overidden in function calls.
 Each config option will be included in every call that is not overidden by the specific function call.
-Config() is used to set parameters that are needed for all/most of your function calls (tokens, keys, or global formatting).
+Config() is used to set parameters that are needed for all/most of your function calls (think tokens, keys, or global formatting).
 ```javascript
 var library = new librarify(settings);